adrian-d-hidalgo/oasis-app-technical-test/README.md

 ## Technical Requirements:

+1. **MySQL** To enhance development efficiency, I opted to use SQLite.
+I intend to implement configurations for migrating to MySQL, but this shouldn't be a complex task since I utilized Sequelize, which simplifies this process.
-1. **AWS Architecture and Deployment:** The structure easily allows for this.
+2. **AWS Architecture and Deployment:** The structure easily allows for this.
 I only need to add the `serverless-http` library and wrap the API.
-2. **GraphQL API:** I follow a Clean Architecture, which means I have services that can be called by GraphQL instead of Express Routes.
+3. **GraphQL API:** I follow a Clean Architecture, which means I have services that can be called by GraphQL instead of Express Routes.

 ## Nice to have